Frequently asked questions

 How often do I need to come to the practice?

 That depends on your condition, usually every 3 to 6 months.
-These visits are important to monitor your values and adjust treatment if needed.
+These visits are important to monitor your lab values and adjust treatment if needed.

 Do I need to see a doctor at every appointment?